Chanteurs masqués: Host and panelists

 Meunier won the Golden Ear as the panelist with the most correct guesses as to the identities of the performers throughout the season; however, Rousseau was the only panelist to correctly identify the final winners.

+For season 2, Dupré left the panel and was not replaced, whereas Breton, Meunier, DiCaire and Rousseau returned.
+All four second season panelists returned for season 3.
+For season 4, Sébastien Benoit replaced Guillaume Lemay-Thivierge as host, whereas Mélissa Bédard replaced Véronic DiCaire alongside Anouk Meunier, Sam Breton and Stéphane Rousseau, who all returned.
+For season 5, all panelists and host from season 4 returned.

 Response

 In its year-end review of Canadian film and television in 2021, the trade magazine Playback named Chanteurs masqués the Unscripted Series of the Year.